tobytwigger/laravel-job-status/docs/docs/tracking-jobs.md

 # Tracking a job

-<<<<<<< Updated upstream
+> Setting up tracking on Laravel jobs

 ## Basic Setup

-By default, we don't track jobs, since it adds a minimal overhead to your app.
-To track a specific job, simply add `use Trackable;` to your job class.
+By default, a job is not tracked.
+To set up tracking, simply add `use Trackable;` to your job class.
 This trait automatically starts recording information about your job.

+### Job Alias

-To later track down information about your job, you should set a job 'alias'.
-This is a string unique to the job that represents the job.
-This is essential if you use our frontend package, since you can't pass class names through in JavaScript as easily as you can pass a string.
+To later track down information about your job, you should set a job alias.
+This is a string unique to the job type that represents the job (such as `process-podcast`).
+This is essential if you use our frontend package.

-## Tags
+### Tags

 You can also add tags, to help you find jobs in the future.
-These tags should let you identify the job, so will often include things like the user, and any additional models the job uses.
+These tags should let you identify the job uniquely, so will often include things like the user and any additional models the job uses.
+There should only ever be one job with the given tags running at a time.

 ```php
 class ProcessPodcast